-Table 11 Populations for Analysis
+Table 13 Populations for Analysis

-Population/Analysis set Description All participants analysis set All participants screened for the study, to be used for reporting disposition and screening failures.
-Full analysis set All randomized participants who received at least one dose of IMP, irrespective of their protocol adherence and continued participation in the study.
-Participants will be analyzed according to their randomized treatment irrespective of whether or not they have prematurely discontinued, according to the intent-to-treat principle.
-Participants who withdraw consent or assent to participate in the study will be included up to the date of their study termination.
+Population/Analysis set Description or assent to participate in the study will be included up to the date of their study termination.
+Full pre-exposure analysis set The full pre-exposure analysis set will include all participants in the full analysis set without having had a prior SARS-CoV-2 RT-PCR-positive confirmed COVID-19 infection.
 Safety analysis set The safety analysis set consists of all participants who have received at least one dose of IMP.
 Erroneously-treated participants (eg, those randomized to treatment A, but were actually given treatment B) are accounted for in this analysis set by assigning them to the treatment they actually received.
 A participant who has on one or several occasions received active IMP is classified as active.
 Pharmacokinetic analysis set All participants who received AZD7442 and from whom PK blood samples are assumed not to be affected by factors such as protocol violations and who had at least one quantifiable serum PK observation post dose will be included in the PK analysis dataset.

-IMP, investigational medicinal product; PK, pharmacokinetic
+IMP, investigational medicinal product; PK, pharmacokinetic.